 She features in the International Music Album, Experience the feel of India along with Naresh Iyer.
 Roopa Also holds the credit of having accompanied Padmabhooshan Dr. K.J Yesudas for his concert in connection to his 60th Birthday celebrations.

 Her Violin concerts range from Carnatic Kutcheris to Jugalbandis and Fusion Music.
 Roopa has released her first album titled ‘Beyond Time’ – A violin medley of two compositions by M. Jayachandran.
-As she dwells deeper into the realms of music, she create a unique signature there, and meditates on how it can surpass the test time...
+As she dwells deeper into the realms of music, she creates a unique signature there and meditates on how it can surpass the test time...